sharontherese/sharon-kabel/content/authors/admin/_index.md

 role: Librarian, Nuisance

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Catholic newspapers, amateur data visualizations, and Cinderella.
+bio: I like Catholic newspapers, amateur data visualizations, and walls of text.

-interests:
-- Research
-- 19th and 20th century American Catholic history
-- Metadata

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons